The Coming of Conan the Cimmerian

-The Coming of Conan the Cimmerian is the first of a three-volume set collecting the Conan stories by author Robert E. Howard.
+The Coming of Conan the Cimmerian is the first of a three-volume set collecting the Conan stories by author Robert E. Howard with illustrations by Mark Schultz.
 It was originally published in 2002, first in the United Kingdom by Wandering Star Books under the title Conan of Cimmeria: Volume One (1932–1933) and the following year in the United States by Ballantine/Del Rey under the present title.

 The Science Fiction Book Club reprinted the complete set in hardcover; the set presents the original, unedited versions of Howard's Conan tales.
-This volume includes thirteen short stories as well as miscellanea for Howard fans and enthusiasts (e.g., drafts, notes, maps, etc.) and is illustrated by comic book artist Mark Schultz.
+This volume includes thirteen short stories as well as miscellanea for Howard fans and enthusiasts such as drafts, notes, and maps.
+The collection also includes three stories that had not been published during Howard's lifetime: "The Frost-Giant's Daughter", "The God in the Bowl", and "The Vale of Lost Women".
+It also contains synopses, fragments, notes, and Howard's essay "The Hyborian Age".